jsanvil/som24/docs/unit01.md

 - Preemptive.
 - Waiting times depend on arrival and duration.
-- Starvation.
+- **Starvation**.
 Short processes can block the execution of long ones.
 - Preference for short processes.

 #### Round-robin (RR)

-This algorithm runs each process for a fixed amount of time, called a time slice or quantum, and then runs the next process.
-This algorithm is preemptive, meaning that a process can be interrupted while it is running to run another process.
+This algorithm runs each process for a **fixed amount of time**, called a time slice or **quantum**, and then runs the next process.
+This algorithm is **preemptive**, meaning that a process can be interrupted while it is running to run another process.

 - Preemptive.
 - Larger waiting times than SJF.